 (2) View comments, and/or leave a comment

 You might also want to look at any comments that might have been left for you by the person who created the assignment.
+There could be some useful information around what's expected for a particular assignment.
 Clicking on the comments button (indicated by the (2) icon), will bring up the following window:

 Simply click and type within the text box to leave a comment, and then click 'Save', as per the above screenshot.